moj-analytical-services/user-guidance/source/documentation/information-governance.md

 * The Public Trustee
 * Prisons and Probation Ombudsman (PPO)

-#### Moving personal data

-If you want to move personal data onto the Analytical Platform, you should check if a [Data Protection Impact Assessment (DPIA)](https://intranet.justice.gov.uk/guidance/knowledge-information/protecting-information/privacy-reform/data-protection-impact-assessments-dpias/) or Privacy Impact Assessment (PIA) already exists for the processing of the personal data.
-The Information Asset Owner (IAO) of the data should be able to advise you if a DPIA or PIA already exists.

-If a DPIA or PIA already exists, you should update the document to reflect use of the Analytical Platform.
-You should ensure that any changes are reviewed and approved by the IAO.

-If a DPIA or PIA does not already exist, you should complete a [DPIA screening document](https://intranet.justice.gov.uk/documents/2018/05/data-protection-impact-assessments-screening-template.doc) and submit this to the Data Protection Officer (DPO) at [data.compliance@justice.gov.uk](mailto:data.compliance@justice.gov.uk).
-You should also submit a final copy of the document to the Analytical Platform team at [analytical_platform@digital.justice.gov.uk](mailto:analytical_platform@digital.justice.gov.uk).
+The Data Privacy Team (privacy@justice.gov.uk) should be able to advise you.

+#### Privacy Notice

-You should also check if a [privacy notice](https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/individual-rights/right-to-be-informed/) already exists.
+You should also check if a [privacy notice](https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/individual-rights/right-to-be-informed/) already exists (privacy@justice.gov.uk should be able to advise).
 A privacy notice provides information to individuals about how and why their personal data is being collected and processed.

 If a privacy notice already exists, you should update it to reflect use of the Analytical Platform.
 In particular, you should ensure the privacy notice informs individuals that their data will be:

 * shared with Amazon Web Services, Inc. (AWS)
 * stored outside of the UK but within the EU

-You should then complete the following steps, as for all movements of data onto the Analytical Platform.

 ### IAO and SIRO approval

-For all data movements, you should obtain approval from the Information Asset Owner (IAO).
+For all data movements containing personal data, you should obtain approval from the Information Asset Owner (IAO).
 Depending on local information governance requirements, for some complex or high-risk data movements you may also need to obtain approval from the Senior Information Risk Officer (SIRO).
 The IAO should be able to advise if approval from the SIRO is required.

-### Technical migration form

-If the data movement involves a particularly complex integration (for example, an integration with another AWS account or database system) or is recurring, you must complete a technical migration form.

-You can find the template technical migration form in [Sharepoint](https://justiceuk.sharepoint.com/:w:/s/AnalyticalPlatform/EafJPVHk2NRCjZm1WGFPOJcBpkJ-pH8L2o0hKma2bsbWow?e=0pWGjc) or take a copy of [this one in Google Drive](https://drive.google.com/open?id=1xj4TzpyQBOAd84E1DqtLdvgjPZb2oJ38NTsIJrh4GQc).

-You should submit your completed technical migration form to the Analytical Platform team at [analytical_platform@digital.justice.gov.uk](mailto:analytical_platform@digital.justice.gov.uk).

-### Data movement form

-For all data movements, you must complete a data movement form.
-Before completing a data movement form, you should ensure that you have already obtained all necessary approvals and completed all other information governance requirements.

-For more detailed guidance, see [how to complete a data movement form](appendix/data-movement-form.html)

-The data movement form can be found [here](https://forms.office.com/Pages/ResponsePage.aspx?id=KEeHxuZx_kGp4S6MNndq2I8ebMaq5PFBoMAkkhrMYHBUREVBSzk4WTg1WFk1OFU4V1QyWUE5VUoyNC4u).
-When you submit the form, it will be [processed by the Analytical Platform team](https://github.com/ministryofjustice/analytics-platform/wiki/Data-movement-requests).

 ## Reporting security incidents